wavefrontHQ/docs/pages/doc/direct_ingestion.md

 * In larger environments, send data to the Operations for Applications service by taking advantage of **proxy benefits**:

   {% include note.html content="In production environments, you must send data to the Operations for Applications service by installing a Wavefront proxy.
-Direct data ingestion is suitable only for test, trial, and POC environments and is not fully supported." %}
+Direct data ingestion is suitable only for test, trial, and POC environments and is not supported for production environments." %}

   * **Prevent data loss, optimize network bandwidth** – The proxy buffers and manages data traffic.
 Even if there’s a connectivity problem, you don’t lose data points.
   * **Simple firewall configuration** – The proxy receives metrics from many agents on different hosts and forwards those metrics to the Operations for Applications service.
 You don’t need to open internet access for each of the agents.